Adam Clark (American football coach)

 Adam Clark (born c.
-1980) is an American college football coach.
-He is the defensive coordinator for Northern Arizona University, a position he has held since 2024.
-He was the head football coach for Western New Mexico University from 2010 to 2017 and ended his tenure with the third-highest wins in program history.
-He also coached for St. Ambrose, Graceland, Colorado Mines, Tarleton State, and Angelo State.
-He played college football for Grossmont and St. Ambrose as a linebacker.
+1980) is an American college football coach who is currently the defensive coordinator at California State University, Sacramento (Sacramento State).
+Clark previously served as the defensive coordinator at Northern Arizona University from 2024 to 2025 and was the head football coach at Western New Mexico University from 2010 to 2017, in which he ended his tenure with the third-highest wins in program history.
+He played college football as a linebacker at Grossmont College from 1998 to 1999 and St. Ambrose from 2000 to 2001.